toughIQ/oci-omg/README.md

 **Note:** Currently using **V1** of o-must-gather, since _V2_ is still _work in progress_.

-This container image provides an environment run the `omg` command within this container.
+This container image provides an environment to run the `omg` command within this container.
 Additionally this tool also allows to use the `oc` command within the container.
 Just for convenience reasons.

 _If you run **docker** instead of **podman** just replace `podman` with `docker` in all the commands._